-Socrates was known for his courage in battle and fearlessness, a trait that stayed with him throughout his life.
+Socrates was known for his fortitude in battle and his fearlessness, a trait that stayed with him throughout his life.
 After his trial, he compared his refusal to retreat from his legal troubles to a soldier's refusal to retreat from battle when threatened with death.

 However, Plato pointed out that in the eyes of his students, Socrates possessed a different kind of attractiveness, not based on a physical ideal but on his brilliant debates and penetrating thought.